 Baxter was selected for inclusion in The Best Lawyers in America© in their 2021 edition in the field of Personal Injury Litigation – Defendants.
 He is a member of the American Bar Association, the Arkansas Bar Association, the Pulaski County Bar Association, the Defense Research Institute and the Arkansas Association of Defense Counsel.

-Baxter currently serves as the Chair of the DRI Young Lawyers Committee and the Chair of DRI’s Young Lawyer Task Force.
-He is also on DRI’s board of directors and a member of DRI’s membership committee.
+In 2018-2019, Baxter served as the Chair of the DRI Young Lawyers Committee and the Chair of DRI’s Young Lawyer Task Force.
+Now, he is a national director on DRI’s board of directors and a member of DRI’s membership committee.
 In 2019, Baxter was awarded the Davis Carr Outstanding Committee Chair Award and, in 2015, he was recognized as an outstanding committee member for his work on the DRI Young Lawyers Committee.

 In 2019, Baxter was also appointed to the Management Council for the Center for Law and Public Policy, DRI’s issues and advocacy arm.
 Baxter is also a Future Leader in PLAC, formerly known as the Product Liability Advisory Council.

 - DRI’s Young Lawyers Committee: The Place for Young Lawyers to Thrive;